abilandz/Bash_Starterkit/Tutorial.md

 Mo 29.
 Apr 08:30:19 UTC 2019
 ```

-By passing certain flag, we have instructed command **date** to change its default behaviour.
-In the above example, the flag **-u** caused **date** command to report time in Coordinated Universal Time format (UTC), instead of Central European Summer Time (CEST) time zone (which is default).
+By passing a certain flag, we have instructed command **date** to change its default behaviour.
+In the above example, the flag **-u** caused **date** command to report time in Coordinated Universal Time format (UTC), instead of Central European Summer Time (CEST) time zone (which is the default).

-As another example, we have already seen how we can use **cat** command to view the content of file, when inquiring which shells are available on the computer.
+As another example, we have already seen how we can use **cat** command to view the content of a file, when inquiring which shells are available on the computer.
 We can pass to command **cat** as arguments more files to read in one go, i.e. we can execute the same command in one go on multiple arguments:

 ```linux
 cat /etc/shells /etc/hostname